 SXU Celebrates Asian Pacific American Heritage Month

-Throughout the month of May, Saint Xavier University (SXU) is celebrating Asian Pacific American Heritage Month (APAHM) this May.
-It's a time to honor the beautiful achievements of Asian Americans and Pacific Islanders and the important contributions they've made to bettering our world.
+Throughout the month of May, Saint Xavier University (SXU) has proudly celebrated Asian Pacific American Heritage Month (APAHM), honoring the incredible achievements of Asian Americans and Pacific Islanders and the important contributions they've made to bettering our world.

-The Robert and Mary Rita Murphy Stump Library offers the community a beautiful display of books, films and performance art collected in recognition of APAHM.
+Each year, the Robert and Mary Rita Murphy Stump Library offers the community a beautiful display of books, films and performance art collected in recognition of APAHM.
 The rich heritage of Asian Americans and Pacific Islanders has shaped the history of the United States for thousands of years, and the broad collection at the library details their impact on the arts, sciences, commerce and more.

 As a broad term, "Asian Pacific" encompasses all of the Asian continent and the Pacific islands of Melanesia (New Guinea, New Caledonia, Vanuatu, Fiji and Solomon Islands), Micronesia (Marianas, Guam, Wake Island, Palau, Marshall Islands, Kiribati, Nauru and the Federated States of Micronesia) and Polynesia (New Zealand, Hawaiian Islands, Rotuma, Midway Islands, Samoa, American Samoa, Tonga, Tuvalu, Cook Islands, French Polynesia and Easter Island), as well as the Indian subcontinent and South Asia, including Bangladesh, India and Pakistan.